 - 2 tablespoons taco seasoning 1.25-ounce package

 - 12-14 ounces tortilla chips

-- 1 1/2 cup corn kernels, frozen or canned
+- 1 ½ cup corn kernels frozen or canned, drained

-- 1 1/2 cups shredded cheese (Mexican cheese, cheddar, or Colby jack)
+- 2 cups freshly shredded cheese Mexican cheese, cheddar, or Colby jack

 - Preheat oven to 400 degrees F.

-- Heat olive oil in a large skillet over medium-high heat.
-Add ground beef, and cook until beef has browned, about 3-4 min, add in the diced onion and garlic. stir in taco seasoning and drained beans.
+- Heat a large nonstick or cast iron skillet over medium-high heat.
+Add onions, garlic and ground beef, and cook until beef has browned, 3-5 min.
+Stir in taco seasoning and drained beans.